ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-asymptotic-notation.md

 <!--more-->

-These notations, particularly big $O$, are most commonly used to classify and compare the computational complexity (both temporal and spatial) of different algorithms as a function of their input size by stripping away unnecessary constants and minor terms that correspond to the different preconditions and runtime environments that these algorithms may run on.
+These relations, particularly big $O$, are most commonly used to classify and compare the computational complexity (both temporal and spatial) of different algorithms as a function of their input size by stripping away unnecessary constants and minor terms that correspond to the different preconditions and runtime environments that these algorithms may run on.
 Ideally, an algorithm will be on the order of a relatively slowly growing function (e.g $\log n$ grows slower than $n^2$) as they take less resources and thus are more feasible to compute.

 ![image](/assets/comp_sci/comp-complexity.png?style=centerme){:width="400px"}

 They are also used in the approximation of functions that would be infeasible, or even impossible, to calculate otherwise.

 ## Formal Definitions
-More concretely, this notation is based off $f$ being a member of some set defined by $g$.
+More concretely, asymptotic notation is based off $f$ being a member of some set defined by $g$.
 How these sets are defined for each notation is elaborated below via two similar (but not quite equivalent) formalizations of the concept.
 One where we consider how the values of the function grow after some sufficiently large value $x_0$, and one by comparing the limit of their ratio as $x$ approaches infinity.
 Both notions are given below:

 *Note that asymptotic equivalence only has a limit definition.*